nais/doc/reference/kyverno-policies.md

 must be `true`, and spec.ephemeralContainers[*].securityContext.capabilities.drop must be set to `- ALL` to reduce capabilities.
 The use of `kubectl debug` requires to set `--profile=restricted`.

+## 010 - Aiven operator

+This policy denies invalid names and projects, and missing project vpcs.
+See documentation at https://doc.nais.io/persistence/redis/ See documentation at https://doc.nais.io/persistence/open-search/ TODO: fix link

+### message

+Invalid name.
+See documentation at https://doc.nais.io  TODO: fix link

+## 011 - Validate fields for Kafka resources.

+Validates that the fields for the given resources has allowed values.
+Currently only validates the pool field.

+### Message
+Kafka pool {{ "{{ request.object.spec.pool }}" | quote }} is not supported in this cluster.
+Allowed values: [{{ $valid | join ", " }}]

+See documentation: https://doc.nais.io/persistence/kafka/manage_topics/#creating-topics-and-defining-access ## TODO: fix link